ibm-cloud-docs/solution-tutorials/getting-started.md

    tar zxvf oc.tar.gz
    ```
    {:pre}
-1. Move the `oc` binary in to your PATH.
+1. Move the `oc` binary to your PATH.
    ```sh
    sudo mv ./oc /usr/local/bin/oc
    ```
    {:pre}
-1. Verify installation with:
+1. Verify the installation with:
    ```sh
    oc version
    ```
    {:pre}

    macOS Catalina may prompt you with a message saying the developer cannot be verified.
 To allow `oc` to be executed anyway, in the Finder on your Mac, locate the `oc` binary.
 Control-click its icon, then choose **Open** from the shortcut menu.
-   {:pre}
+   {:tip}

 ### Helm 3
 {: #macos_helm}

 1. Download `helm` from https://github.com/helm/helm/releases/latest.
 1. Uncompress the downloaded archive.
-1. Move the `helm` binary in to your PATH.
+1. Move the `helm` binary to your PATH.
    ```sh
    sudo mv ./darwin-amd64/helm /usr/local/bin/helm
    ```
    {:pre}
-1. Verify installation with:
+1. Verify the installation with:
    ```sh
    helm version
    ```
    {:pre}

    macOS Catalina may prompt you with a message saying the developer cannot be verified.
 To allow `helm` to be executed anyway, in the Finder on your Mac, locate the `helm` binary.
 Control-click its icon, then choose **Open** from the shortcut menu.
-   {:pre}
+   {:tip}

 ### jq
 {: #macos_jq}

 1. Download `jq` from https://stedolan.github.io/jq/.
 1. Rename the downloaded file to `jq`.
-1. Move the `jq` binary in to your PATH.
+1. Move the `jq` binary to your PATH.
    ```sh
    sudo mv ./jq /usr/local/bin/jq
    ```
    {:pre}
-1. Verify installation with:
+1. Verify the installation with:
    ```sh
    jq --version
    ```